-- Is the data complete and normalized to get accurate analyses?
+- Is the data complete and normalized for accurate analyses?

 - Is the sample size large enough?

-Now that you have your data consolidated and integrated into a central system, what are you going to do with it!?
+Once you have your data consolidated and integrated into a central system, what’s the next step?

-What are some best practices for harnessing the power of data?
+What are some best practices for harnessing the power of data with private equity technology?

-I’d suggest to really look at the problem that you’re trying to solve in order to avail which reports and analytics are needed.
-We take the time to really dig into the problem with our customers and map out what the customer seeks to accomplish.
-Through this exercise, we can then identify gaps that need to be addressed and advise on the best approach to achieve their desired outcomes.
+Through this exercise, we can identify gaps that must be addressed and advise on the best approach to achieve their desired outcomes.
 We enable our customers to get the analytics and insights they need directly from the system.

 Jill Montera joined Altvia in 2008 with many years of experience working in higher education and in management consulting where she led large-scale technology implementations for Fortune 500 companies in the telecommunications and energy industries.
 At Altvia, Jill leads Customer Success, and loves working directly with clients to help them find long-term and ongoing value.

 In her free time, Jill volunteers with various education non-profit organizations.
-She enjoys spending time in the Colorado outdoors with her husband and 2 sons hiking, skiing, running and watching soccer.
-Jill also loves travel and has visited 6 of the 7 continents.
+She enjoys spending time in the Colorado outdoors with her husband and two sons hiking, skiing, running, and watching soccer.
+Jill also loves travel and has visited six of the seven continents.